drossDS/Forecasting_Carbon_Emissions/README.md

 - The best combination with the lowest Root Mean Square Error (RMSE) was selected and determined to have Mean Avergae Percent Error (MAPE) of approximately 3% when forecasting the last 12 months of provided emissions data
 - THe best model was a Seasonal Autoregressive Integrating Moving Average (SARIMA) model trained against the most recent 67 months of log-transformed emissions data
 - The final model was then employed to forecast the carbon emissions from natural gas electric energy production 12 motnhs beyond the provided emissions data

-The RMSE values for each combinations predictions aginst their training data

-* Creating input datasets:  checking for stationarity and establishing transformations
-* Raw emmissions data were decomposed into trend, seasonal and residual componentns ... this wasn't used for anything, maybe to inform ACF / PACF
-* Then model functions were made for AR, MA, ARMA, ARIMA, SARIMA
-*   Models were iterative swept through p and q
-* Inverse transformation functions for Log shift, shift only, log only
-* Made single funciton to optimize funcitons by sweeping p and q values together and selecting which type of function it was (not including SARIMA)
-  *  Then ran optimizers on all 4 datasets and calcaulated RMSE values to find best models
-*  Used auto ARIMA for run a SARIMA model with optimization
-*  Combined sarima model with p and q parameters
-*  Selected the 4 best models of those run....
-*  Created train and validation (test) datasets using the last year of the provided data (note that we say train , but it's actually validation)
-  * did this for 1990 onward data
-* Then tried fitting the models against different input datasets for different time periods
-* Then created averges for everything (but ignored that)
-* Plotted 3 best models below RMSE 2, shose lowest RMSE as best model
-* Then finally fit the best model

-Visually, the data are clearly not stationary, and stationarity is generally required for data
-* examined data stationarity with moving averages and dickey fuller tests
-* attempted to remove sataionarity with transformations
-*

-****** Add a 2x2 sbplot of all dat transformations

-## Models Run

-## Performance Evaluations

-## Conclusion

 # Contact Info